semmlerino/CurveEditor/docs/documentation.md

    - **Interpolated Points** feature allows "soft deletion" of points while maintaining navigation
    - **Refactored to delegate functionality** to specialized utility classes through dynamic imports

-### Utility Classes Architecture
+### Service-Based Architecture

-The application has been refactored to follow a utility-class-based architecture where functionality is centralized in specialized classes rather than duplicated in the MainWindow class.
-This improves code maintainability and organization.
+The application has been refactored to follow a service-based architecture where functionality is centralized in specialized service classes rather than duplicated in the MainWindow class.
+This improves code maintainability, testability, and organization.

-#### Key Utility Classes
+#### Key Services

-1. **CurveViewOperations** (`curve_view_operations.py`)
+1. **CurveService** (`services/curve_service.py`)
    - Handles all operations related to the curve view widget
    - Manages point selection, editing, and manipulation
    - Provides methods for view controls like reset view and zooming